 Its reputation from the violence in the 1990’s does not seem to have left it just yet.
 When I decided to go to Colombia, the main reactions I got from people initially included things like “OMG!
 Why?”
 “Is it even safe?”
 “You are going to get shot!”
 “What will you even do there?!”- while all said with the best of intentions, the drug cartel war-ridden Colombia of old has said goodbye- leaving us with the beautiful Colombia of now.

-Here is my list of 5 incredible experiences in this amazing country!:
+Here is my list of the 5 best things to do in Colombia!:

 1.)
 Coffee Plantations and Natural Landscapes of Minca

 Seeing a real working coffee plantation in the mountains of the Minca region is an essential part of any visit to Colombia.
 We arrived to the city of Santa Marta via a shuttle bus from Cartagena, and arranged for a day trip into the mountains from local tour operator Fidel Travels.
 The narrow, bumpy, roads were a bit treacherous- but the views and experience were incredible!
 We made it up to Finca La Victoria, where we had a guided tour of the plantation, and of course some free samples!
 The natural beauty of this region is so lovely that UNESCO even listed it as a World Heritage Site!

 2.)
 Parque Tayrona in the jungles near Santa Marta